benrayfield/bayeslambda/README.md

 ---things which can be derived from it---

 L = (S (T pairOfLROf) (T T))

 R = (S (T pairOfLROf) (T F))

 Will check specificly for those as an optimization, similar to how other things will be compiled.

+Possibly may lead to the simplest and most intuitive proof that P != NP, which proofs may already exist for but is just so lost in deep abstraction that people either dont care or dont believe it... https://en.wikipedia.org/wiki/P_versus_NP_problem But there are bigger things to think about than abstract math proofs, such as the efficiency of sharing pure math/lambda functions across the internet at gaming low lag and what fun tools and serious number crunching tools etc could be built with it maybe.

 ---disorganized text below---